-Using the Simulation Data Inspector, you can view and inspect signal data from simulations or from imported data.
-The Simulation Data Inspector allows you to group data from multiple simulations on multiple plots, which gives you a comprehensive view of your data.
-You can also use data cursors in the plots for close examination of signal values.
+You can use the Simulation Data Inspector to view and inspect signals from simulations or from imported data.
+The Simulation Data Inspector provides a comprehensive view of your data by allowing you to group data from multiple simulations on multiple plots.
+You can also use data cursors for close examination of signal values.

-These examples show you how to view and inspect signal data
+This example shows you how to view and inspect signal data from the

-alpha, rad from the model to the Simulation
+alpha, rad signals to the Simulation Data Inspector, select the

-The streaming badge appears above each signal marked for streaming.
+The logging badge appears above each signal marked for logging.

-Double-click the Pilot signal generator block.
-Set Wave
+Double-click the Pilot block.
+Set Wave form to

 sine, and click OK.